Climbing in Castle Rock State Park

 Permits and Parking

 The park itself is open from 6 am to sunset daily.
-Entering the park is free and does not require any type of permit, although camping reservations will be required when camping opens back up (stay up to date on the park website).
+Entering the park is free and does not require any type of permit, although reservations are required for camping.
+Parking in the day-use lots is $10, however, there is limited free parking along the road outside the lots.
+Stay up to date on the park website.

 Can I bring my dog?